 Now, the other two accounts are Special Account and MediSave Account.
 Currently, it is guaranteed at 4%.
 Again, I don’t have time to go deeper into this, but this guarantee is not permanent.
 Any point in time, the government can stop this guarantee.
 This guarantee is a yearly renewable promotion.
 Every December, the government will announce whether next year they are going to guarantee at 4%.
 It is still guaranteed.

 Now, I do not know when it is going to stop.
 Looking at where the returns of the market, looking at the interest rate environment, it doesn’t seem like it’s going to be guaranteed for too long.
 Because it’s not easy to guarantee 4%.

-Now besides this, you know that certain portion of your Special Account and MediSave Account money, you get extra 1%.
-Your Ordinary Account also, there are certain amount that you get extra 1%.
+Now besides this, you know that certain portion of your Special Account and MediSave Account money, you get an extra 1%.
+Your Ordinary Account also, there are a certain amount that you get an extra 1%.
 Again, I don’t have time to talk about that.
 But there are extra 1% given to OA and SA and MA.
 You just have to know that as a background.
 But the very basic interest rate is OA 2.5%, SA 4% and MA 4%.
 These are all currently guaranteed.

 So you’ll contribute, contribute, contribute to these three accounts.
 And at 55 years old, let’s assume that this person’s CPF account, OA, MA, and SA, or rather OA plus SA ignore MA.
 Because your MediSave Account, you can’t withdraw.

 At 55 years old, you’ll keep it inside.
 It is meant to pay for your medical expenses you know, and it’s meant to use to pay for your insurance premiums such as your MediShield Life, your ElderShield and the rest of the approved insurance.
 You can use MediSave.
 You can’t take it out.